Test your computer or device

 - The minimum bandwidth for video playback is 350kbps.

 - Live streams are delivered to the viewer as the event is happening.
-Seeking (rewind or fast-forward) is not available during a live webcast.
+Generally, seeking (rewind or fast-forward) is not available during a live webcast.
 If you join the webcast 10 minutes after the scheduled air time, then you are viewing 10 minutes into the event.
 If you pause the player, and play again 5 minutes later, then you have missed 5 minutes of the event.

 - On-Demand (Replay) streams are often made available after some Live events have concluded.
 The stream will continue where you left off after pausing.
 Just like the Live webcast, you will need sufficient bandwidth to view the webcast.